Hollywood Heads To Cannes As Off-screen Drama Soars - UrduPoint

 Hollywood Heads To Cannes As Off-screen Drama Soars

-The festival officially kicks off in the evening with an honorary award for Meryl Streep -- just one of a host of international A-listers flocking to the sun-drenched Cote d'Azur, where legendary directors George Lucas and Francis Ford Coppola top the VIP guest list.
+The 12-day festival officially kicks off in the evening with an honorary award for Meryl Streep -- one of a host of A-listers flocking to the Cote d'Azur alongside legendary directors George Lucas and Francis Ford Coppola.

-"Cannes is important to him and he is important to Cannes.
-He comes as an artist," said festival head Thierry Fremaux, praising the 85-year-old director of "The Godfather".
+"Cannes is important to him and he is important to Cannes," said festival head Thierry Fremaux, praising the 85-year-old director of "The Godfather".

-"Megalopolis" is one of 22 films competing for the affections of a jury led by "Barbie" director Greta Gerwig.
+Twenty-two films are competing for the affections of a jury led by "Barbie" director Greta Gerwig.

 Richard Gere will star in Paul Schrader's "Oh Canada", recent Oscar winner Emma Stone reunites with Yorgos Lanthimos in "Kinds of Kindness", and Demi Moore tries her hand at horror in "The Substance".